example42/puppet-psick_profile/README.md

 specific Hiera data it does nothing) in order to leverage on the general variables set in the main psick class and used in the psick modules.

+In short in you manifests/site.pp or wherever you classify your nodes you need to:

+    include psick

+and then include/classify the psick profiles you want, for example:

+    include psick_profile::gitlab
+    include psick_profile::grafana

 ### What psick_profile affects

 Every psick profile manages the relevant application.

-In some cases you have the option if to use an external component module to install it or use Tiny Puppet.
+In some cases you have the option to decide if to use an external component module to install it or use Tiny Puppet.

-Refere to each profile documentation for more info on the managed resources.
+Refer to each profile documentation for more info on the managed resources.

+The classes when an application is installed using Tiny Puppet are always called tp and are placed in manifests called tp.pp

+For example the class `psick_profile::jenkins::tp`, defined under `manifests/jenkins/tp.pp` manages with installation of Jenkins via Tiny Puppet and is, by defauly, included from the main `psick_profile::jenkins` class.

 ### Setup Requirements

 Psick_profile module requires:

 -   example42-psick module
--   example42-tp module (which need the example42-tinydata module)
+-   example42-tp module (which needs the example42-tinydata module)

 The above, of course, need stdlib, which you probably are already using: